 Let’s take a look at some core aspects of content marketing, and how we can possibly adapt that content in the face of the virus.
 Content marketing encompasses several forms of media, and frequently overlaps with digital marketing.
 Over the next section of this document, we will examine core marketing activities and how these have been affected over recent months.

-Today’s marketplace is digital – and that is becoming increasingly true due to the effects of Covid-19.
-To cater to the digital marketplace, the world’s largest search engines run highl;y complex algorithms, connecting our queries with the most relevant search results out there – filtered out from billions of pages present on the world wide web.
+Today’s marketplace is digital – and that is becoming increasingly true due to the effects of a Pandemic.
+To cater to the digital marketplace, the world’s largest search engines run highly complex algorithms, connecting our queries with the most relevant search results out there – filtered out from billions of pages present on the world wide web.

 How do search engines like Google, Yahoo! and Bing serves consumers with answers that are relevant, useful and instantaneous?
 The answer lies in a process called search engine optimisation (SEO) – a growing industry which has been predicted to reach an $80 billion value in the US alone this year.
-SEO is one of the most common services offered by digital and content marketing agencies, and by using a combination of data-driven and creative techniques, agencies like us strive to position your brand in optimum positions on Google search engines.
+SEO is one of the most common services offered by digital and content marketing agencies.
+By combining data-driven and creative techniques, agencies like us strive to position your brand in optimum positions on Google search engines.

 We’ve published one the most comprehensive knowledge resources online around the topic, and we would invite all of our followers to consult our Total Guide to SEO.
 For now, however, break things down a little further.
 Here’s a basic FAQ which should give your business or organisation a very basic overview of search engine optimisation.

 A: There’s a lot of information out there on search engine optimisation, and many agencies and businesses will have different ways of approaching the concept.
 However, we think that SearchEngineLand’s definition is perfect: “The process of getting traffic from the “free,” “organic,” “editorial” or “natural” search results on search engines.”

 Q. Why is positioning by brand on SERPs (search engine result pages) so important?